 Keeping track of medicine

 It may be helpful to keep a notebook of information about the medicines your child takes.
 Do this for both prescription medicines and OTC medicines.
-Keep a list of these things:
+Information on the list should include:

-- The times of the day the medicine should be given.
+- What time the medicine should be given

-- Whether the medicine should be given with or without food.
+- Whether the medicine should be given with food

-- If your child has any side effects.
+- If your child has any reaction to the medicine

-Note: When a drug facts label on the medicine says to give it “every 6 hours,” that generally means the medicine is taken 4 times a day (for example, at breakfast, lunch, supper, and bedtime).
+Note: When a drug facts label on the medicine says to give it “every 6 hours,” that generally means 4 times a day (for example, at breakfast, lunch, supper, and bedtime).
 It doesn’t usually mean you have to wake the child up in the night to take medicine.
 “Take every 8 hours” generally means the medicine should be taken 3 times a day.

 How to give your child medicine

 Sometimes, your child may not want to take medicine.
 It may taste bad, your child may not want to swallow pills, or your child may simply not want to take it.
 Try these tips to get your child to take medicine: